tdewolff/minify/README.md

 [Gumby](http://gumbyframework.com/) | 182kB | **167kB** | 92% | 18ms

 <sup>&#42;</sup>The benchmark excludes the time reading from and writing to a file from the measurement.

+The CSS minifier will only use safe minifications:

+- remove comments and (most) whitespace
+- remove trailing semicolons
+- optimize `margin`, `padding` and `border-width` number of sides
+- remove unnecessary decimal zeros and the `+` sign
+- remove dimension and percentage for zero values
+- remove quotes for URLs
+- remove quotes for font families and make lowercase
+- rewrite hex colors to/from color names, or to 3 digit hex
+- rewrite `rgb(` and `rgba(` colors to hex/name when possible
+- replace `normal` and `bold` by numbers for `font-weight` and `font`
+- replace `none` &#8594; `0` for `border`, `background` and `outline`
+- lowercase all identifiers except classes, IDs and URLs to enhance gzip compression
+- shorten MS alpha function
+- rewrite data URIs with base64 or ASCII whichever is shorter
+- calls minifier for data URI mediatypes, thus you can compress embedded SVG files if you have that minifier attached

+It does purposely not use the following techniques:

+- (partially) merge rulesets
+- (partially) split rulesets
+- collapse multiple declarations when main declaration is defined within a ruleset (don't put `font-weight` within an already existing `font`, too complex)
+- remove overwritten properties in ruleset (this not always overwrites it, for example with `!important`)
+- rewrite properties into one ruleset if possible (like `margin-top`, `margin-right`, `margin-bottom` and `margin-left` &#8594; `margin`)
+- put nested ID selector at the front (`body > div#elem p` &#8594; `#elem p`)
+- rewrite attribute selectors for IDs and classes (`div[id=a]` &#8594; `div#a`)
+- put space after pseudo-selectors (IE6 is old, move on!)

+It's great that so many other tools make comparison tables: [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html), [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
+From the last link, this CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
+It falls short with the purposely not implemented and often unsafe techniques, so that's fine.

 ## JS
 [![GoDoc](http://godoc.org/github.com/tdewolff/minify/js?status.svg)](http://godoc.org/github.com/tdewolff/minify/js) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/js)](http://gocover.io/github.com/tdewolff/minify/js)